mikemag/MonkeyCAM/README.md

 My plan for work includes, roughly in order:

-* Engine
+- Engine
-  * Target more G-code controllers with different formats and requirements.
+  - Target more G-code controllers with different formats and requirements.
-  * More options for effective edge, nose, and tail.
+  - More options for effective edge, nose, and tail.
 (MonkeyCAM v3, for instance, had 6 tail options.)
-  * Port the code to soften the transition between edge and nose/tail.
+  - Port the code to soften the transition between edge and nose/tail.
 (You can work around this with a sandblock and two min of your time for now.)
-  * Read the overall board shape from other CAD programs (DXF at least).
+  - Read the overall board shape from other CAD programs (DXF at least).
-  * Mold design and program to cut molds.
+  - Mold design and program to cut molds.
-  * Roughing passes for the core profile.
+  - Roughing passes for the core profile.
-  * Output the overall shape, insert locations, etc. to PDF/DXF for printing or use in other CAD programs.
+  - Output the overall shape, insert locations, etc. to PDF/DXF for printing or use in other CAD programs.
-  * Adapt for other kinds of 'boards': kite boards, skate boards, etc.
+  - Adapt for other kinds of 'boards': kite boards, skate boards, etc.
-* Web App
+- Web App
-  * Improve input UI, remove need to use JSON.
+  - Improve input UI, remove need to use JSON.
-  * Improve the results UI, remove the need for the overview HTML currently generated.
+  - Improve the results UI, remove the need for the overview HTML currently generated.
-  * Worker reliability and scaling: retry, allow multiple workers again.
+  - Worker reliability and scaling: retry, allow multiple workers again.

 ## Dependencies

 MonkeyCAM engine currently depends on the following packages:

-* Mac build: Mac OSX 10.11.6 El Capitan with the system compiler, Apple LLVM version 8.0.0 (clang-800.0.42.1).
+- Mac build: Mac OSX 10.11.6 El Capitan with the system compiler, Apple LLVM version 8.0.0 (clang-800.0.42.1).
-* Ubuntu build: ubuntu 16.04 LTS with the default compiler, gcc (Ubuntu 5.4.0-6ubuntu1~16.04.4) 5.4.0 20160609.
+- Ubuntu build: ubuntu 16.04 LTS with the default compiler, gcc (Ubuntu 5.4.0-6ubuntu1~16.04.4) 5.4.0 20160609.
-* Windows build: Windows 10.0, MinGW with GCC 4.9.3-1.
+- Windows build: Windows 10.0, MinGW with GCC 4.9.3-1.
-* CMake 3.5.1.
+- CMake 3.5.1.
 See http://www.cmake.org/ or install via something like Ports.
-* Boost 1.58.0.
-See http://www.boost.org/ or install via something like Ports.
-* Clipper 5.1.6.
+- Clipper 5.1.6.
 See
   http://sourceforge.net/projects/polyclipping/.
 The C++ version is copied in the clipper directory.

 The web app currently depends on the following packages:

-* Node.js, v6.11.1 for the cloud functions, and v8.2.1 for the client and worker.
+- Node.js, v6.11.1 for the cloud functions, and v8.2.1 for the client and worker.
-* See the package.json files in the respective source directories for further dependencies.
+- See the package.json files in the respective source directories for further dependencies.
 The major ones are React and Bootstrap on the UI side, and Google's cloud infra (Storage, Datastore, Pubsub) on the server side.
-* The web app is hosted on Google's cloud infra: App Engine, Cloud Functions, and Compute Engine.
+- The web app is hosted on Google's cloud infra: App Engine, Cloud Functions, and Compute Engine.

 ## Contributing